 - Continue even during downturns to accumulate shares at lower valuations

-This disciplined approach is particularly powerful when investing in volatile regions like Southeast Asia, Latin America, or Eastern Europe.
+This disciplined approach pays off most in volatile regions like Southeast Asia, Latin America, or Eastern Europe, where short-term swings can be sharp but long-term trajectories often reward patient capital.

-5. Use International Dividend Funds for Income Stability: Many global companiesโespecially in Europe, Australia, and Canadaโmaintain higher dividend yields and more conservative payout policies than their U.S. peers.
+5. Use International Dividend Funds for Income Stability.
+Companies in Europe, Australia, and Canada tend to maintain higher dividend yields and more conservative payout policies than their U.S. peers, making international dividend funds a natural fit for income-focused portfolios.

-These funds can serve as a defensive core during periods of U.S. market volatility or inflation pressure.
+These funds can act as a defensive core during periods of U.S. market volatility or when inflation starts squeezing domestic returns.
+You can also pair this approach with tax-loss harvesting strategies to keep more of what you earn from international positions.

 When Do International Stocks Perform Best?

-International stocks tend to outperform during specific global and macroeconomic conditions.
-Understanding when these cycles favor non-U.S. markets allows investors to rebalance more effectively and avoid overconcentration in a single geographyโespecially the U.S., which has led global performance for over a decade.
+International stocks tend to shine during specific global and macroeconomic conditions.
+Knowing when these cycles favor non-U.S. markets lets you rebalance more effectively and avoid overconcentration in a single geography.
+The U.S. has led global performance for over a decade, but that won’t last forever, and the investors who understand the rotation will be ready when the tide turns.
+Global market conditions can shift faster than most people expect, so staying informed is part of the edge.

 What Are the Best International-Stock Funds?